 While LatLoto 5/35 doesn’t produce the most massive jackpots out there, it has handed out a couple of pretty nice awards over the years.
-In May 2014, a player claimed the biggest jackpot in the history of the game – 175,942 euro.
+In May 2014, a player claimed the biggest jackpot in the history of the game – 175,942 euros.
 The second biggest jackpot ever fell in January 2010.
-The sum was 157,202 euro.
+The sum was 157,202 euros.

-Information for the latest drawing, for example, suggests that the prize for 3 matched numbers was 46.3 euro and the lowest prize, for 2 matched numbers, was 7.01 euro.
+Information for the latest drawing, for example, suggests that the prize for 3 matched numbers was 46.3 euros and the lowest prize, for 2 matched numbers, was 7.01 euros.

 Some Information for LatLoto 5/35 Winners